-Cosmelan is most often applied to the face, but can also be used on other parts of the body.
+Cosmelan peels are most often applied to the face, but can also be used on other parts of the body.
 It is applied in a topical cream form in the office, followed by a post-peel home care regiment.

 What is a Cosmelan treatment like?